sumitchaskar7000/sumitchaskar7000/README.md

 <h1 align="center">Hi 👋, I'm Sumit Chaskar</h1>

 <p align="center">
+  Here's the edited version:

 A passionate software developer with a bachelor's degree in Computer Engineering.
 I have experience in both frontend and backend development, utilizing HTML, CSS, JavaScript, Vue, and React to create dynamic user interfaces.
-On the backend, I'm skilled in various programming languages and frameworks, along with expertise in databases like SQL and RDBMS connectivity.
+On the backend, I am proficient in SQL, Node.js, Java, and Python, with expertise in databases and RDBMS connectivity.
 Passionate about full-stack development, I'm always exploring new tools and technologies to further enhance my skills.
 </p>